-Quebecor was exempted from the Canadian Securities Administrators to file on its SEDAR profile the material contracts of TVA Group that would otherwise be material contracts for it.
+The Canadian Securities Administrators have exempted Quebecor from the obligation to file on its SEDAR profile the material contracts of TVA Group that would otherwise be material contracts for it.
 The material contracts of TVA Group may be viewed under its profile at www.sedar.com.